 Geographically, the triangular cooperation in which Germany is involved focuses on Latin America, followed by Asia and sub-Saharan Africa.
 BMZ's portfolio so far contains a total of around 80 completed and 30 ongoing measures.

 The aim of the evaluation is to be able to make evidence-based statements about the effectiveness, appropriateness, potential and limits of the modality.
 The evaluation looks at the extent to which triangular cooperation has been effective to date, and the extent to which particular value is generated through interaction between the various stakeholders in general.
 Topics such as complementarity, particular advantages and disadvantages, participation, ownership and the exchange of lessons learnt and experience all play a role in this context, as do transaction costs and joint accountability.
 In addition, the evaluation examines the different framework conditions in the international context and in the countries involved with a view to identifying factors that have a conducive or obstructive impact on effective triangular cooperation.

 The specific subject of the evaluation, the evaluation questions and the methodological approach will be decided on in consultation with the evaluation stakeholders by early 2018.
-Data will be collected as part of case studies up to the fourth quarter of 2018.
-Finally, the data will be evaluated and the report drawn up by the third quarter of 2019.
+Data will be collected as part of case studies up to the first quarter of 2019.
+Finally, the data will be evaluated and the report drawn up by the first quarter of 2020.